 Specified U.S. Person

-Under FATCA, reportable U.S. persons are called specified U.S. persons.
-These persons are reported to the United States Tax Authorities in the event that they hold accounts at Foreign Financial Institutions or FFIs.
+Another FATCA technical term to understand designates reportable U.S. persons as specified U.S. persons.
+In the event that they hold accounts at Foreign Financial Institutions or FFIs, individuals report to the United States Tax Authorities.

 A specified U.S. person means any U.S. person other than: